Identity & Sync Groups

 parent relation — “access inherits from parent” — and it chains transitively

-(a layer → its slide → its deck), so a write to any descendant reaches everyone
+(a block → its document → its workspace), so a write to any descendant reaches everyone

 viewing the root.
 A reference (a provenance/template pointer, not ownership)